Social Engineering Attacks Overview: Basics, Types, and Key Facts

 Social engineering attacks are a growing concern in today’s digital and connected world.
 Instead of relying on technical hacking methods, these attacks focus on manipulating human behavior to gain access to sensitive information.

-What Are Social Engineering Attacks?
+Understanding Social Engineering Attacks?

 Common characteristics of social engineering include: